 Improving public transit infrastructure

-Optimizing the use of existing infrastructure with simple solutions adapted to meet changing needs is of particular importance when both natural and budgetary resources are limited.
+Optimizing the use of existing infrastructure must respond to evolving needs and limiting natural resources but also budgetary resources.
 Smart management of transport networks and greater use of transit systems can reduce the cost and environmental impact of journeys.

 In Edinburgh, Scotland, ENGIE transmits real-time information on the state of traffic, journey time and the waiting time for the next bus to passengers on its mobile apps, Take Me Home and Mybustracker (which has been downloaded no fewer than 25,000 times to date!).
 In Brussels, Belgium, the Group is contributing to efforts to progressively replace cars – used by one inhabitant in two on a daily basis – by easier access to rail and smart infrastructure that optimizes journeys on public transit systems.